Stocks are struggling. Here’s why you still shouldn’t sell

 Thursday’s fall followed a spell of relative market stability after the market dropped 10 percent nearly a month ago, while enduring the steepest decline since Britain decided to leave the European Union.
 The start of 2018 starkly contrasts to last year, when the S&P 500 gained 22 percent, and charged ahead in the second longest-running bull market since the end of World War II.

-But you may also have experienced a touch of fear because, well, that bull market has to run out of steam sometime.
+While you envision yourself a long-term investor, some fear may linger in the back of your mind because, well, that bull market has to run out of steam sometime.
 Each new peak represents the prospect of a market top and then a 20 percent decline — in other words, a bear market.

 Does all of this mean it’s time to cash in?
 Is the market still frothy?
 Should you sell now?

 First, a little perspective.
 Stocks fell less than 2 percent on Thursday but are still up 12 percent over the past year, not exactly a Black Monday moment.

 The economy continues to grow at a reasonable clip, while employers keep adding to payrolls.
 Workers are finally starting to see slightly higher raises in pay, and the recent GOP tax cut should put a little extra money in your pocket, leading to more consumption.

 Stocks cannot rise forever, and falls, even corrections, are a part of doing business.